kairyou/SublimeTmpl/README.md

 You can navigate to it easily by using the following menu item in Sublime, for example: `Sublime Text>Preferences>Settings-User`

 Now go to `Packages\SublimeTemp` folder and open the file SublimeTmpl.sublime-settings.
-Everything except the variables that are custom to you and save the file with the same file name under `Packages\User`.
+Save the file with the same file name under `Packages\User`.
+Delete everything except the variables that are custom to you.
 By the time you are finished, the file might look as simple as this (JSON format):
 ```
 {
     "attr": {